Skip to main content

 Glo

 The detailed narration was one of my favorite things about Glo, a yoga app that offers an abundance of yoga sessions, live classes, and specialized practices.
-Its teachers provide easy-to-understand context for movements during classes, which makes it great for beginners and more experienced yogis alike.
-At my beginner-intermediate level, I thought each yoga video was thorough, easy to follow, and made me feel more confident in my poses.
+This yoga app’s teachers provide easy-to-understand context for movements during classes, which makes it a great beginner-friendly yoga app and more experienced yogis alike.
+At my beginner-intermediate level, I thought each video was thorough, easy to follow, and made me feel more confident in my poses.

-But the app seems to promote its live classes and series more than personalized picks, which made it feel more generic to me.
+However, the yoga app seems to promote its live classes and series more than personalized picks, which made it feel more generic to me.
 I found myself having to search through Glo’s 3,500 yoga classes to find picks that aligned with what I indicated I wanted in my survey, which made me less enthusiastic about using it.
-Also less compelling: It’s the highest priced app we tested.
+Also less compelling: It’s the highest-priced yoga app we tested.

 Pros